Quentin Quire: Omega Gang

 The Omega Gang is a group of teenage mutants and enemies of the X-Men.
 Created by comics writer Grant Morrison, the gang first appears in New X-Men #135 but is not named until New X-Men #140, when Lucas Bishop asks to interview them.

-The Omega Gang is formed by Quire, a young telepath and one of the top students of the Xavier Institute.
-Quire has become depressed because of an unrequited crush on Sophie of the Stepford Cuckoos; his unpopular status among the Institute students; and especially the revelation that he was adopted, which shatters his already fragile self-esteem.
+The Omega Gang is formed by Quentin Quire, who became depressed because of an unrequited crush on Sophie of the Stepford Cuckoos; his unpopular status among the Institute students; and especially the revelation that he was adopted, which shatters his already fragile self-esteem.
 The death of mutant fashion designer Jumbo Carnation prompts Quire to gather a small group of students to exact revenge on Carnation's murderers.